 Cookies & Your Privacy

 Working as a reporter on the Financial Times in 1984-5, I enjoyed a roving brief as a writer of investigative features.
 Memorable topics included the business affairs of Robert Maxwell and the purchase of the Harrods department store by Mohammed Al-Fayed.
-None, though, was more dramatic than the privatisation of British Airways, a story that I covered in detail for many months.
+None, though, was more dramatic than the privatisation of British Airways.

 At the heart of the tale was a high-stakes poker game between British Airways and a clutch of other major flag carriers on the one hand, and the entrepreneurial Freddie Laker, pioneer of the cut-price airline sector and founder of the Laker Skytrain, on the other.
 Given clearance by the Thatcher government to go ahead with its own privatisation, British Airways made an awkward discovery: effectively blocking the runway was a massive lawsuit lodged by Laker, blaming the state airline for the recent collapse of his Skytrain operation.